ElMahroussLogic/ml-dev/ReadMe.md

-# ZKA AppLauncher.
+# ZKA StageBoard.

-A Mobile App API and launcher written in C++.
+A Mobile API and Launcher written in C++.

 ## Installing: